microformats/microformats-parser/CONTRIBUTING.md

 ### Testing your changes

 You can test your changes using the interactive demo.
-Just run `yarn build` and `yarn demo` and visit `http://localhost:8080` to parse a real-world example.
+Just run `npm run build` and `npm run demo` and visit `http://localhost:8080` to parse a real-world example.

 ## Microformats specifications